Better memory and thinking found to protect against later decline

 “While this study showed that a genetic factor was the best predictor of who would develop biological signs of Alzheimer’s, those who had better memory and thinking skills at the start of the study were least likely to experience cognitive decline.

 “This research in the very oldest people highlights the importance of cognitive reserve, a type of resilience that allows people with Alzheimer’s processes underway in the brain to function for longer before showing dementia symptoms.
-Focusing on your brain health is important.
-Here is the best nootropic stack you can use to improve memory, focus, and overall cognition.

 “While there’s no sure fire way to prevent dementia there are things we can do to look after our brain throughout life.
 These include not smoking, controlling blood pressure and cholesterol, only drinking within recommended guidelines, eating a balanced diet, and staying both physically and mentally active.”